humberto-ortiz/pelican-test/content/pages/teaching/bioinf2020.md

 | Apr 30, May 1  | Gene Regulatory Networks: Reverse Engineering       |                                                                            |
 | May 7-15       | Presentations                                       |                                                                            |

+### Alternative Teaching Methods

+Certification No. 112 (2014-2015) of the Governing Board defines a classroom course as a course in which 75% or more of the hours of instruction require the physical presence of the students and the teacher in the classroom.
+This means that 25% of a classroom course could be offered without requiring the physical presence of the students and the teacher in the classroom.
+If necessary, this course will be able to complete up to 25% of the contact hours (11.25 hours) on a non-face-to-face basis by alternative methods such as: videoconferences, instructional modules, discussion forums and others.
+If so, the calendar/agenda will be modified to include the topics that will be covered by alternative methods.

 ## Instructional strategies

 The professor will discuss each topic, students will complete a